LightDark

 Why Keywords Must Inform Structure

-One of the most powerful things keyword research reveals is that different services require different pages.
-A contractor who does kitchen remodeling, bathroom renovation, and custom deck building should not lump all three services onto a single “Services” page.
+Different services require different pages.
+A contractor who does kitchen remodeling, bathroom renovation, and custom deck building should not lump all three services onto a single ‘Services’ page.
 Each service deserves its own dedicated page — optimized for the specific search terms people use when looking for that service.

-When CAD’s site structure is built with keyword research in mind, each service page becomes a targeted entry point for a specific type of customer.
-A homeowner searching “custom deck builder Augusta” lands on a page that speaks directly to their need — not a generic services overview where their specific need is buried three scrolls down.
+When CAD’s site structure is built with keyword research in mind, each service page becomes a targeted entry point.
+A homeowner searching ‘custom deck builder Augusta’ lands on a page that speaks directly to their need — not buried three scrolls down in a generic services overview.

 Search Volume & Competition Analysis